turbot/steampipe-plugin-kubernetes/docs/index.md

 }
 ```

-Based on the above custom_resource_tables this plugin will automatically create a table called `kubernetes_certificate`:
+Based on the above config file setup this plugin will automatically create a table called `kubernetes_certificate`:

 ```bash
 > select name, uid, kind, api_version, namespace from kubernetes_certificate;